 Sound enhancement technology developer SRS has confirmed mobile phone network O2 is to release the XDA Flame portable media player style phone in the coming months - even though the carrier has yet to announce the product.

 After devouring more than 20 companies since 2003, storage company EMC has a half-billion dollar tummy-ache.
+At a media briefing in Sydney, EMC CEO Joe Tucci admitted last week to overspending on the company's $2.1bn acquisition of RSA.

 The SANS Institute has assembled a coalition of security vendors to create a secure coding assessment and certification exam for programmers.